yale-p2med/SARC_BAL/README.md

 Under the `Unsupervised_Analysis` folder, we provide the results for the unsupervised analysis that identified gene modules using WGCNA and performed patient clustering using each module separately.

 ### WGCNA gene modules
 Under the `Unsupervised_Analysis` folder, the file `module_genelist.xls` provides the assignment of genes into the 48 gene modules identified by WGCNA.
+Since before we removed genes with no variation (SD=0) across the 209 samples, there are 20828 genes/transcripts in this file.
+The tracking_ids has the format of `gene.name_tss.id`.
+The other columns are self-explained.

 ### Pathway enrichment analysis of the gene modules